max27183141/Collectionomicon/README.md

-# Collectionomnicon
+# Collectionomicon
-Collectionomnicon is a generalized collection organization tool
+Collectionomicon is a generalized collection organization tool